BalduinLandolt/vs-code-surround-with-tag/README.md

 </xml>
 ```

-If `foo` is selected and the `Surround with Tag` command is executed with the following imput: `b>ar*3`.
+If `foo` is selected and the `Surround with Tag` command is executed with the following input: `b>ar*3`.
 The following output will be generated:

 ```XML
 <xml>